-When roasting vegetables in the oven or in a frying pan, it is customary to use at least a small amount of cooking oil.
-Oils help to keep vegetables from sticking to the cooking surface.
-However, many oils also contain unhealthy fats.
-For a healthier alternative, try roasting vegetables without oil.
+When roasting vegetables in the oven, you usually add at least a small amount of cooking oil to help keep the vegetables from sticking to the pan.
+But if you're looking for an alternative, try roasting vegetables without oil.
 Here are four methods to try.

 Video of the Day

 Another way to roast vegetables without oil and also avoid burning and sticking is to add water.
-If you're cooking over an open flame, you may need to begin by adding a cup of water when you begin roasting your vegetables, and add a cup of water as needed throughout the cooking process.
-If you're roasting vegetables in the oven, it's usually sufficient to add one cup of water to the baking pan prior to roasting.
+Add one cup of water to the baking pan prior to roasting.

 3. Substitute Low-Fat Liquids

 There are many alternative liquids that are lower in fat and can be substituted for oil when roasting vegetables.
 Using an oil substitute will prevent your vegetables from sticking and lend them a distinct flavor.

 A small amount of vegetable broth or chicken broth can be used in the bottom of a baking pan.
 Other alternatives include:

 - Cooking wine

 - Rice vinegar